warp-contracts/academy/redstone-academy-docs/docs/pst/smartweave-in-browser/interacting-with-contract.md

+# Interacting with the contract

 We are displaying all the balances in `BalancesList` component.
 We have access to the list thanks to `state` property we defined in the store in the Preparations section.
-Now all we need to do is find a way to properly mint some tokens to the wallet and transfer tokens between addresses.
+Now all we need to do is find a way to properly mint some FC tokens to the wallet and transfer tokens between addresses.

-### Mint tokens
+## 🤑 Mint tokens

 We need to add `mint` function so it will be possible to fill up the wallet with some tokens.
 Head to [challenge/src/components/Header/Header.vue](https://github.com/redstone-finance/redstone-academy/blob/main/redstone-academy-pst/challenge/src/components/Header/Header.vue) and add declaration to `txId` variable in `mint` function by calling SDK's `writeInteraction` method: